Overview:

 • introducing readers to the breadth of coverage

-Rather than viewing free content as lost revenue, publishers begin to see it as the top of the membership funnel.
+Rather than viewing free content as lost revenue, publishers begin to see it as the top of the reader conversion funnel.

-Once readers are engaged, publishers need a simple primary and featured offering which is the membership tier that generates the majority of revenue.
+Once readers are engaged, publishers need a simple primary and featured offering which is the support giving tier that generates the majority of revenue.

-For paywalled organizations, this may be unlimited access to reporting:
+For paywalled organizations, this may be positioned as providing unlimited content access:

 For nonprofit or hybrid publishers, the message is often even more direct: support the journalism you rely on every day to make informed decisions, bring meaning or improve your life: